pak100/Lammps-Tutorial/topotoolsvmd.md

     # atomselect1
     >$sel moveby "10 10 10"
 ```
-This moves the atoms by the x,y, and z numbers specified in the quotations.
+This moves the atoms by the x, y, and z numbers specified in the quotations.

 ### Combining Two Packmol Output Files into one File
 1. Load the first output file into VMD by selecting **New Molecule** in the VMD main window.